Constitutional Court

 Tribunal d'arrondisement

-The District Courts are courts of first instance for criminal and civil matters and appeal courts for decisions of the justices of Peace
+The District Courts are courts of first instance for criminal and civil matters and appeal courts for decisions

 Tribunal d'Arrondissement de Diekirch (District Court)